it-at-m/opensource.muenchen.de/sabbatical.md

 ## Financial compensation

 The sabbatical is attractively remunerated so that the programmers can take time off work from their employer.
-The participants are not bound by instructions.[^antrag]
+The participants are not bound by instructions (see [application "Ein Munich Open Source Sabbatical einführen"](https://risi.muenchen.de/risi/antrag/detail/6289826)).

 The following compensation options are currently offered